Glendalough railway station: History

 Glendalough station opened on 28 February 1993 in the median strip of the Mitchell Freeway where it crosses over Scarborough Beach Road via a bridge.

 In 2003, the contract for extending the platforms on seven Joondalup line (now Yanchep line) stations, including Glendalough station, was awarded to Lakis Constructions.
-The platforms on these stations had to be extended by 50 m to accommodate 150 m long six-car trains, which were planned to enter service.
+The platforms on these stations had to be extended by 50 m to accommodate 150 m six-car trains, which were planned to enter service.
 Along with the extensions, the platform edges were upgraded to bring them into line with tactile paving standards.
 Work on this station was done in mid-2004.

 In the mid-2000s, there was a push to rename the station to Scarborough Beach Road station, to better emphasize the buses that run along Scarborough Beach Road to the coastal suburb of Scarborough and its beach and entertainment precinct.
-The government requested public opinion on the possible name change, but eventually ruled it out in 2004, with acting Planning and Infrastructure Minister Tom Stephens saying "including Scarborough in the name of a station eight kilometres from the beach could also have caused confusion".
+The government requested public opinion on the possible name change, but eventually ruled it out in 2004, with acting Planning and Infrastructure Minister Tom Stephens saying "including Scarborough in the name of a station 8 km from the beach could also have caused confusion".

 In September 2023, a trackless tram was delivered to the City of Stirling to begin trials for a proposed route between Glendalough railway station and Scarborough Beach.